-- if the dwelling is unfit for human habitation, and
+- the dwelling is unfit for human habitation, AND

-a tenant may exercise any remedies available by law.
-In addition, the tenant is entitled to the following remedies if they are exercised within thirty (30) days of occupancy:
+THEN, a tenant may exercise any remedies available by law.
+The tenant can also exercise the following remedies within 30 days of occupancy:

-- Rescission of the contract including the return of all deposits and money towards rent during the period of breach (rescission means that the contract is considered null and void).
+- rescission of the contract including the return of all deposits and money towards rent during the period of breach (rescission means that the contract is considered null and void).

 The landlord must receive notice of the conditions that constitute the breach of the warranty of habitability by one of the following means:

-- from the Department of Housing and Community Development or any other municipal or governmental agency or
+- a violation notice from the Department of Housing and Community Development or any other municipal or governmental agency or

-- a letter from the tenant or his agent to the landlord by certified mail or
+- a letter from the tenant or tenant's agent to the landlord by certified mail or

 - actual notice of the conditions.

-If, in bad faith, the tenant or his family member, invitee or agent has refused entry to the landlord or the landlord’s agent so the landlord has not been able to make repairs, the tenant shall be responsible for the landlord’s counsel fees and court costs.
-Likewise, if the tenant or his family member, invitee or agent has caused the conditions which are alleged to exist, the tenant will be responsible for the cost of repairs.
+If, in bad faith, the tenant or tenant's family member, invitee or agent has refused entry to the landlord or the landlord’s agent so the landlord has not been able to make repairs, then the tenant is responsible for the landlord’s counsel fees and court costs.
+Likewise, if the tenant or tenant's family member, invitee, or agent caused the conditions which are alleged to exist, then the tenant is responsible for the cost of repairs.

 The provisions of this section cannot be waived.

-After the first thirty- (30) days of occupancy, the implied warranty of fitness for human habitation continues.
+After the first 30 days of occupancy, the implied warranty of fitness for human habitation continues.
 However, the definition of fit for human habitation is somewhat different.
-Now, fit for human habitation means “the premises shall not have any conditions which endanger the life, health and safety of the tenants involving vermin or rodent infestation in two or more units, lack of sanitation, lack of heat, lack of running water, or lack of electricity, except where the tenant is responsible for payment of the water and electric charges and where lack of water or electricity is the direct result of the tenant’s failure to pay the water and electric charges."
+Now, fit for human habitation means the premises must not have "any conditions which endanger the life, health and safety of the tenants involving vermin or rodent infestation in two or more units, lack of sanitation, lack of heat, lack of running water, or lack of electricity, except where the tenant is responsible for payment of the water and electric charges and where lack of water or electricity is the direct result of the tenant’s failure to pay the water and electric charges."

-After the first thirty (30) days of occupancy, if a tenant’s dwelling becomes unfit for human habitation the tenant may bring an action for breach of the warranty of habitability or raise the breach of the warranty as a defense in a landlord’s action for summary ejectment or distress (actions in which the landlord seeks judgment for nonpayment of rent) if:
+After the first 30 days of occupancy, if a tenant’s dwelling becomes unfit for human habitation, the tenant may bring an action for breach of the warranty of habitability or raise the breach of the warranty as a defense in a landlord’s action for summary ejectment or distress (actions in which the landlord seeks judgment for nonpayment of rent) IF:

 The court may award damages to the tenant retroactively to the date of the landlord’s actual knowledge of the breach of the warranty.
-Damages shall be “the amount of rent paid or owed by the tenant during the time of the breach less the reasonable rental value of the dwelling in its deteriorated condition.”
+Damages will be “the amount of rent paid or owed by the tenant during the time of the breach less the reasonable rental value of the dwelling in its deteriorated condition.